The Fog Is Gone

 In May 2015, I quit drinking.
 I write more about getting to that point in this post (Why I Quit Drinking).

 I had to unexpectedly file for emergency sole custody just weeks after I got sober, and I was terrified.
-To help me stay sober through that kind of stress, I started attending AA meetings.
+To help me stay sober through that kind of stress, I started attending 12-step meetings.
 I continue those meetings to this day, although not always as frequently as I did in the beginning.
-AA and the 12 Step program have worked for me.
+The 12 Step program works for me.
 I have an incredible amount of respect for the program and how it has managed to grow and survive for so many years.

 Bloomin’ Ash means rebirth.